 Facebook is only marginally better, but that’s likely because it doesn’t move at the same speed.

 It wasn’t always like this.
-Even five years ago one could sign in to Twitter with the same warm intention one might feel when entering a local Irish pub; one could anticipate spending an hour or two in lively conversation (and perhaps even a vigorous “cyber brawl” within an exchange of ideas) and still part friends ’til next time.
+Seven or eight years ago, one could sign into Twitter with the same warm intention one might feel when entering a local Irish pub; one could anticipate spending an hour or two in lively conversation (and perhaps even a vigorous “cyber brawl” within an exchange of ideas) and still part friends til next time.
 Around 2014, though, in the lead up to the 2016 elections, that began to change.
-Now, the place is toxic, and too often even a well-intentioned discussion begun in good faith can quickly devolve into a mad feeding frenzy, leaving everyone wounded and no one the better.
+Now, the place is toxic and too often even a well-intentioned discussion begun in good faith can quickly devolve into a mad feeding frenzy, leaving everyone wounded and no one the better.

-In that luscious time away from the screen, I am rediscovering The Cloud of Unknowing and the “contemporary English” edition I am using has re-introduced the anonymous fourteenth-century author of this classic as spiritual seeker who takes a bit of a line through Groucho Marx; he (or she) is uninterested in being noticed, celebrated, included with, or even discussed by the social kingmakers or pundits of the day.
+In that luscious time away from the screen, I have been rediscovering The Cloud of Unknowing, and the “contemporary English” edition I am using has reintroduced the anonymous fourteenth-century author of this classic as spiritual seeker who takes a bit of a line through Groucho Marx; he (or she) is uninterested in being noticed, celebrated, included with, or even discussed by the social kingmakers or pundits of the day.
 In the preface, the author writes:

 I do not intend this book for everyone.
 I do not want clever clerics and self-appointed critics discussing it.
 I would prefer they never see it.
 I did not write this book for them and do not want them involved with it.

 Well.
-That’s the voice of someone who is all-too aware that anyone can, with the best of intentions, misinterpret, mistake, or misrepresent a text, but that opinionated persons with an audience and a thirst for attention might do all three as a matter of course, simply because they’re feeling puckish, or peckish, of a day and looking for a little love.
+That’s the voice of someone who is all too aware that anyone can, with the best of intentions, misinterpret, mistake, or misrepresent a text, but that opinionated persons with an audience and a thirst for attention might do all three as a matter of course, simply because they’re feeling puckish, or peckish, that day and looking for a little love.

-It’s a rueful thing to admit, because I have had my days of tweeting to excess, but it’s even worse to consider this: in an era of high suicides and a recognized “epidemic of loneliness,” an era of fractured families, distant relatives, distracted co-workers—an era where paying a therapist to explore our thoughts and actions is considered better form (and more sophisticated) than going to confession—we are content to work out our sins and neurotic tendencies in public, post-by-post, and making do with the button-clicked facsimile to real love.
+It’s a rueful thing to admit because I have had my days of tweeting to excess, but it’s even worse to consider this: in an era of high suicides and a recognized “epidemic of loneliness,” an era of fractured families, distant relatives, distracted coworkers—an era where paying a therapist to explore our thoughts and actions is considered better form (and more sophisticated) than going to Confession—we are content to work out our sins and neurotic tendencies in public, post by post, and make do with the button-clicked facsimile of real love.